naturalinteraction/basil/README.md

 Software for plant sensor devices.

 #### Specs

-1. Measure area with good growth and area with issues (uniformity).
+1. Measure uniformity of growth.
 2. Curve of growth in time.
 3. Algorithm is plant-specific.
 Plant in tray is known.
 Day of growth is known.
 4. White light.
 5. Substrate will guarantee good contrast.

 #### High-level tasks

 - [ ] Algorithms: segmentation, analysis, calibration
 - [ ] Definition of architectural aspects (image storage, notifications, etc.)
 - [ ] Image processing on sensor